myflashlab/Firebase-ANE/Dependencies.md

 On the Android side | On the iOS side
 ------------ | -------------
 firebaseCore.ane V4.0.0 | firebaseCore.ane V4.0.0
-+ other ANEs required by the Core | + other frameworks/ANEs required for by Core firebase_config.ane V10.2.0 | FirebaseRemoteConfig.framework V3.13.0
++other ANEs required by the Core | +other frameworks/ANEs required for by Core firebase_config.ane V10.2.0 | FirebaseRemoteConfig.framework V3.13.0
  | Protobuf.framework V3.13.0